Askeaton: Desmond Castle

 The focal point of the town is Desmond Castle, which stands in the center of the town on a rocky island on the river Deel.
-The castle has protected Askeaton since 1199, when it was given to Hamo de Valoignes, the Justiciary of Ireland between 1197 and 1199.
-In the Annals of Inisfallen, William de Burgo is recorded as having been granted the castle and estates by the king of Thomand, Dónal Mór.
+A castle has been located at Askeaton since 1199, when it was given to Hamo de Valoignes, the Justiciary of Ireland between 1197 and 1199.
+In the Annals of Inisfallen, William de Burgo is recorded as having been granted the castle and estates by Domnall Mór Ua Briain, King of Thomond.

 In 1348, Maurice FitzGerald, 1st Earl of Desmond paid 40 shillings for the barony of Lystifti.
 The building that stands today dates from that time.
-The Earls of Desmond were to become a powerful presence in Munster, of whom it was said that they had become "more Irish than the Irish themselves" – they lived in the Gaelic manner, following the Brehon Laws, dressed in the Irish manner, spoke Irish, played Irish music and games, rode and hunted, and respected poets.
-The family had generations of enmity with the MacCarthys to the south in Cork and Kerry, as well as with their bitter Anglo-Norman rivals, the Butlers, Earls of Ormond.
+The Earls of Desmond were to become a powerful presence in Munster, of whom it was said that they had become "more Irish than the Irish themselves" – they lived like Irish clan chiefs, following the Brehon Law, dressed in the Irish manner, spoke Munster Irish, played Irish traditional music and Gaelic games, rode and hunted, and offered hospitality to poets in return for praise poetry.

+The family had generations of clan warfare against the Clan MacCarthy to the south in Cork and Kerry and against their mortal Hiberno-Norman enemies, the House of Butler Earls of Ormond.

-The earliest written reference to the castle appears in Leabhar nanCeart, in English The Book of Rights, compiled in the 15th century, in which the fort of Gephtine is mentioned as being reserved to the King of Cashel.
+The earliest written reference to the castle appears in Leabhar nan Ceart, in English The Book of Rights, compiled in the 15th century, in which the fort of Gephtine is mentioned as being reserved to the King of Cashel.

 The Earls of Desmond, the FitzGeralds, held possession of the castle for over 200 years; it was the centre of their power, and they ruled Munster from it.
 The tragic Gerald FitzGerald, 14th Earl of Desmond, had a powerful stronghold at Askeaton in 1559.

-The English tried to impose a policy of surrender on the Irish lords who rebelled and fought a war of defence across Munster.
-Gerald, known as the "Rebel Earl", was popular among his followers, but as the atrocities of the English incursion grew unbearable they gradually abandoned him.
+The English launched a policy of total war and scorched earth upon the Irish clans who rebelled across the whole Munster.
+Gerald, known as "The Rebel Earl", was at first very popular among his followers, but as the atrocities of the Tudor army caused mass starvation throughout the region, the clans of Munster gradually abandoned the Earl's banner.
 Fleeing with a few retainers, on 11 November 1583 he was murdered by Moriarty of Castledrum, at Glenagenty, five miles east of Tralee at Bóthar an Iarlaigh.

 Sir Nicholas Malby unsuccessfully attacked the castle in 1579.

-Askeaton Castle was then occupied by Lieutenant Patrick Purcell of the confederate Catholics.
-The English saw Askeaton as a threat while it was under Catholic rule.
-It was destroyed in 1652 by the Cromwellian captain Daniel Axtell, who hanged Patrick Purcell.
+During the Cromwellian conquest of Ireland, Askeaton Castle was occupied by Lieutenant Patrick Purcell of the confederate Catholics.
+The Roundheads saw Askeaton as a threat while it was under Catholic control.
+It was destroyed in 1652 by New Model Army Captain Daniel Axtell, who also hanged Lt.
+Patrick Purcell.
 The Lord Justice Sir William Pelham subsequently took possession.
 It was the end of the FitzGerald reign over Askeaton and Munster.

 The castle was transferred to the ownership of the English crown under Captain Edward Berkley.